KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 * _LEFT-SHIFT_ shifts all bits from `n` to the left
 * _RIGHT-SHIFT_ shifts all bits from `n` to the right

-If you're more a _table_ kind of guy:
+If you’re more a _table_ kind of guy:

 |     | Bit | Result |
 | :-: | :-: | :----: |